immunefi-team/Bounty_Boosts/ZeroLend/28912 - [SC - Critical] Attackers can control the vote result and ampli....md

 # Attackers can control the vote result and amplify target gauge's share

-Submitted on Fri Mar 01 2024 11:54:55 GMT-0400 (Atlantic Standard Time) by @offside0011 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 1st 2024 at 17:54:55 UTC by @offside0011 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28912